MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportgetassociateddeviceextension.md

 ## -parameters

 ### -param DeviceObject [in]

 Is the device object of a child device.

 ## -returns

 <b>VideoPortGetAssociatedDeviceExtension</b> returns a pointer to the device extension of <i>DeviceObject</i>'s parent.

 ## -remarks

-The miniport driver of a child device can call this function to obtain a description of its parent through the parent's device extension.</p>
+The miniport driver of a child device can call this function to obtain a description of its parent through the parent's device extension.